-This loop of GOES-8 10.7 micrometer longwave InfraRed (IR) imagery shows a band of cold cloud tops (temperatures -50 to -60 C, yellow to red enhancement) advancing east-northeastward across the central Appalachian and Mid-Atlanic regions on 09 March 1999.
-Snowfall rates were enhanced along this band of cold cloud tops, which was along the leading edge of a mid-level dry slot.
+This loop of GOES-8 6.7 micrometer InfraRed (water vapor) imagery shows a mid-level dry slot advancing east-northeastward across the central Appalachian and Mid-Atlanic regions on 09 March 1999.
+Snowfall rates were enhanced beneath the band of cold cloud tops (temperatures of -50 to -60 C, light blue enhancement) which was along the leading edge of this dry slot.
 Hourly surface reports are also plotted on the imagery.

-In addition, a lobe of vorticity can be seen moving eastward across West Virgina toward the Washington DC area (cloud top temperatures of -30 to -40 C, blue to green enhancement) during the 18:00 UTC to 23:00 UTC time frame.
+In addition, a lobe of vorticity can be seen moving eastward across West Virgina toward the Washington DC area during the 18:00 UTC to 23:00 UTC time frame.
 Upward vertical motion ahead of this vorticity lobe helped to enhance showfall rates later in the day, after the passage of the main cold cloud band.